shrey1769/Beer-Recommendor-System/README.md

 I utilized two methods to build the recommendor system.
 One is a combination of VADER sentiment analysis and Bag of Words cosine similarity.
 Another is simply the cosine similarity using spacy word embeddings.

-Below is the snapshot of how the data looks like:
+Below is the snapshot of the scraped data: